 - OPG was established under the Business Corporations Act (Ontario) and is wholly owned by the Province of Ontario.

-- Five of OPG's hydroelectric stations were developed and redeveloped in partnership with First Nations and Métis people.
+- Five of OPG's hydroelectric stations were developed and redeveloped in partnership with Indigenous peoples.